Jazz continue winning tune over Pistons, 96-86

 The Jazz never trailed while collecting their ninth consecutive victory over Detroit, a streak that began during the 2016-17 season.

-Mike Conley had 22 points, six assists and five rebounds and Jordan Clarkston contributed 18 points off the bench for Utah.
+Mike Conley had 22 points, six assists and five rebounds, and Jordan Clarkson contributed 18 points off the bench for Utah.
 Rudy Gobert grabbed 20 rebounds and blocked four shots.

 Pistons sixth man Derrick Rose missed the game due to left knee soreness.